Robinsons Manila: Padre Faura Wing

 The historic Jesuit Bell which is on display at the Padre Faura entrance of the mall.

 The two-level Padre Faura Wing faces Padre Faura Street and is connected to Robinsons Place Residences.
 The arrangement of its entry point, as well as the tower, makes the mall the focal point when traversing Maria Y. Orosa Avenue southwards.
 It is near the Philippine General Hospital, the Office of the University Registrar of UP Manila, as well as the Department of Justice, Court of Appeals, and the Supreme Court of the Philippines.
 The Jesuit Bell which was once located on the site of the former Manila Observatory is on permanent display at the entrance.

 The wing is also home to Lingkod Pinoy Center, which hosts branches of government offices such as Professional Regulation Commission, Land Transportation Office, and clearance office of the National Bureau of Investigation.
 The mall's multilevel carpark entry ramp connects to the 3rd Level Carpark of the mall.

 Midtown Wing

 Robinsons Department Store, as seen from Adriatico Street, was the first part of the mall to be opened in 1980.

 The Midtown Wing is the expansion of the original mall facing Adriatico Street.
 It was constructed on the adjacent lot located at the former Manila Midtown Hotel which was demolished to make way for this expansion.
 A lot of high-end shops and boutiques serves as its tenants.
 The Robinsons Department Store and its Business Center are located here.
 It is connected to Adriatico Place Residences, a triple tower residential condominium managed by RLC Residences.

 Alongside shops and restaurants, it also features three additional cinemas, an expanded atrium, arcades such as Tom's World and Timezone, and an al fresco veranda.
-It has a basement parking shared with the Pedro Gil Wing, but it is not connected to the P. Faura Wing Basement Carpark.
+It has a basement parking shared with both Pedro Gil and Padre Faura Wings.